Matthew 8:5-13 · Matthew · Updated April 25, 2026

 Summary

-This passage from the Gospel of Matthew describes an encounter between Jesus and a Roman centurion in the town of Capernaum.
-The centurion, a military officer, approaches Jesus with a request for help.
+The passage from the Gospel of Matthew describes an encounter between Jesus and a Roman centurion in Capernaum.
+A military officer, the centurion approaches Jesus with a request for help.
 His servant is at home, suffering from paralysis and in great distress (8:5-6).
-This sets the stage for a significant interaction between the centurion and Jesus, highlighting the centurion's concern for his servant and his belief in Jesus' ability to heal.
+This interaction between the centurion and Jesus reveals the centurion's concern for his servant and his belief in Jesus' ability to heal.

 Jesus responds to the centurion's plea by offering to come to his home and heal the servant (8:7).
 However, the centurion expresses his unworthiness to have Jesus enter his house, suggesting instead that Jesus simply speak a word to heal the servant from a distance (8:8).
 He explains his understanding of authority, comparing it to his own experience as a commander who gives orders and is obeyed (8:9).
 Impressed by the centurion’s faith, Jesus marvels and remarks on the centurion's exceptional faith, stating that he has not found such faith even in Israel (8:10).

 The passage concludes with Jesus granting the centurion's request.
 He tells the centurion to return home, assuring him that his faith has resulted in the servant's healing (8:13).
 The text confirms that the servant was healed at that very hour.
-The passage presents the outcome as a testament to the centurion's faith and establishes the power of belief in Jesus' authority to heal.
+The outcome demonstrates the centurion's faith and establishes the power of belief in Jesus' authority to heal.
+The main conclusion of the passage is the extraordinary faith of the centurion and its impact on Jesus.
+The text emphasizes the centurion's belief in Jesus' authority to heal, even from a distance, without physical presence.
+This faith is noteworthy because Jesus, a Jewish teacher, recognizes it as unparalleled, even among the people of Israel, who were traditionally seen as the keepers of faith (Matthew 8:10).
+The centurion's trust is not rooted in religious law or ritual but in the understanding of authority and power.
+This interaction suggests that faith, rather than ethnicity or religious background, is key to experiencing Jesus' power.

 Chiastic structure